Kyriosity/convert-smth/readme+/dev_concepts.md

 ## Test driven development
 Broadly misunderstood as test coverage.
 In my humble opinion it's more about concepts, where a good question is already an answer.

-On the other side i'm not an advocate of unit tests for everything.
+On the other side i'm not an advocate of unit tests for everything.\

-If a method does *2+2* and the postfactum unit test checks it against *2+2*, is it really of great value?\
+If a method does `2+2` and the postfactum unit test checks it against `2+2`, is it really of great value?\
 But this is ok when tests are logical and written first.

+## Interfaces
+It's not an enlightment щf mine, but in each language interfaces shall be high-granuled, to be further combined in higher-level business-domain interfaces.
+With this done, one is safe with the first letter in **S**.O.L.I.D.
+As well a cast to a basic interface will make development cleaner and prevent much of bugs.